 Squirrels not only eat seed from bird feeders, but squirrels also scare birds away.
 So even if you have a weight-activated “squirrel-proof feeder”, you might still want to baffle it to keep squirrels from jumping on it and frightening birds away.

 Are grackles and starlings using the baffle to get to your pole-mounted upside-down suet feeders?
 I have two tricks to keep these nuisance birds from using the baffle as a staging spot to get to suet hung on poles!

-If you hang a bird feeder from a tree, you want the best hanging squirrel baffle you can get.
-To keep squirrels from eating most of the food you put out for birds, you need a truly squirrel-proof feeder or a really good squirrel baffle or better yet, both.
+If you hang a bird feeder from a tree, you need the best hanging squirrel baffle you can get.
+Squirrels can eat most of the food you put out for birds unless you use a truly squirrel-proof feeder or a really good squirrel baffle or better yet, both.
 Don’t just buy whatever you see labeled “baffle” and expect it to work.
 Here is what to look for in a good squirrel baffle.